Operation Homefront hands out Thanksgiving meals to military families

 “They have signed a blank check to the USA to sacrifice their life and for their community,” Coleman said.

 One family who received this meal was the Caesar family.
 Russell Caesar is active military and part of the Air Force Security Forces.
-Him, along with his wife and three kids, have counted on Operation Homefront for three years now to have their Thanksgiving meal.
+He, along with his wife and three kids, has counted on Operation Homefront for three years now to have their Thanksgiving meal.

 “It means the world.
 It’s a tough job and not everyone supports us and those who do, we feel the love for sure,” Caesar said.